Election denial movement in the United States: 2016

 During the 2016 Republican primaries, Trump alleged, without evidence, that his opponent Senator Ted Cruz stole the Iowa presidential caucuses after he had won them.
 During the 2016 presidential campaign, Trump asserted that the only way he could lose was if there was election fraud.
 Trump political advisor Roger Stone created a "Stop the Steal" organization in 2016 in the event Trump lost; it was revived after Trump's loss in 2020.

 Trump claimed, without evidence, that millions of undocumented migrants voted illegally for Hillary Clinton in the 2016 presidential election, costing him the popular vote victory.
 As a result, Trump established an election integrity commission in May 2017, but the commission was disbanded several months later, with member Matthew Dunlap, the Maine secretary of state, writing to commission chair Mike Pence and vice chair Kris Kobach that, contrary to public statements by Trump and Kobach, the commission did not find "substantial" voter fraud.
 Dunlap alleged the true purpose of the commission was to create a pretext to pave the way for policy changes designed to undermine the right to vote.
 Critics said the commission's intent was to disenfranchise or deter legal voters.
 Kobach, then the Kansas secretary of state, had a history of making false or unsubstantiated allegations of voting fraud to advocate for voting restrictions.
 The commission did not find a single instance of a non-citizen voting.

-In spite of accepting the 2016 election result at the time, Hillary Clinton expressed doubts about that election in a 2020 interview:

-'There was a widespread understanding that this election [in 2016] was not on the level,' Clinton said during an interview for the latest episode of The Atlantic's politics podcast, The Ticket.
-'We still don't know what really happened.
-There's just a lot that I think will be revealed.
-History will discover,' the Democratic Party's 2016 presidential nominee continued.
-'But you don't win by 3 million votes and have all this other shenanigans and stuff going on and not come away with an idea like, 'Whoa, something's not right here.'
-That was a deep sense of unease.'

-Clinton repeatedly voiced her skepticism about Trump winning the 2016 election.
-She specifically said, "Trump knows he's an illegitimate president."
-She told The Atlantic "the election 'was not on the level,' and again ... she called Trump’s win illegitimate.
-She piled on to this by saying, 'You can run the best campaign, you can even become the nominee, and you can have the election stolen from you,' clearly referring to how she saw her 2016 campaign."
+Although Hillary Clinton conceded defeat in the 2016 election, she has referred to Trump as "an illegitimate president."
+In a 2019 speech in Los Angeles she spoke about the report on Russian interference in the 2016 election saying "You can run the best campaign, you can even become the nominee, and you can have the election stolen from you."
+In a 2020 interview with The Atlantic, she maintained that the election was "not on the level".